 In November 1998, Continental and Northwest Airlines, Inc. (together with Northwest Airlines Corporation and its affiliates, "Northwest") began implementing a long-term global alliance involving extensive code-sharing, frequent flyer reciprocity and other cooperative activities (the "Northwest Alliance").
 Implementation of the Northwest Alliance continued throughout 1999 and is continuing in 2000.
 In a related transaction on November 20, 1998, a Northwest affiliate acquired an equity interest in Continental from Continental's principal shareholder and certain other parties.
 As of October 31, 2000, the Northwest affiliate held approximately 14.9% of the common equity interest and 52.6% of the fully diluted voting power of Continental.
-In addition, as of October 31, 2000, Northwest held a limited proxy to vote certain additional shares of Continental's fully diluted voting power.
-Continental and Northwest have reached an agreement in principle under which Continental would repurchase most of the Continental common stock held by Northwest and make other adjustments to their corporate and alliance relationship.
+In addition, as of October 31, 2000, Northwest held a limited proxy to vote certain additional shares of Continental common stock that would raise its voting power to approximately 56.9% of Continental's fully diluted voting power.
+Continental and Northwest have reached an agreement in principle under which Continental would repurchase most of the Continental common stock held by Northwest and make other adjustments to their corporate relationship.
 See "Recent Developments -- Repurchase of Continental Stock from Northwest".

 Continental's ability to finalize implementation of the Northwest Alliance and to achieve the anticipated benefits is subject to certain risks and uncertainties, including: